Skip to main content

 Execute with delayThe number of milliseconds to wait with executing this Test Case, after the previous Test Case has finished executing.
 This is particularly useful when some Mendix code is executed asyncronously in a previous Test Case, and you want to prevent the two Test Cases to run simultaneously.

 Rollback after executionIndicates if all database transactions executed in this Test Case should be rolled back.
 This enables for unittesting without changing anything in the database.
 Note that when starting or stopping additional transactions in an executed microflow, this property will not work as expected.
-Setting this property to Yes will lead to Errors if subsequent Test Cases depend on this Test Case.
+Setting this property to Yes will lead to Construction Errors if subsequent Test Cases depend on this Test Case.

 ObjectiveThe objective of the testcase.